 Email verifier pro script doesn’t provide any guarantee that your host IP will not receive any blacklist.
-As you will be sending bulk SMTP requests to random external servers through HELO response.
-Even though EVP does not send any actual email or any data to third-party email addresses mailbox but their mail server strict anti-spam filtering may not allow you to spy on them which may lead to blacklisting.
+As you will be sending bulk SMTP requests to random external servers through smtp response.
+Even though Email Verifier Pro does not send any actual email or any data to third-party email addresses mailbox as it uses our own custom rules and filtering from script but their mail server strict anti-spam filtering may not allow you to spy on them which may lead to blacklisting.
 But we will explain here how it happens and how it can be prevented may not be fully but partially.
-But do remember, EVP is improving its system architecture and in new updates, we will provide more facilities to users for reducing their blacklist issues and staying more controlled with data response to fight against a blacklist.
+But do remember, Email Verifier Pro is working everyday in improving its system architecture, we will provide more facilities to users for reducing their blacklist issues and staying more controlled with data response to fight against a blacklist.
 However, preventing a blacklist is user’s sole responsibility.

 Why does it happen?